 It is important to pour Part A first and then Part B. It is some chemical thing about part A being heavier or something.

 Step 7.
 Set your timer for 2 minutes.
 Using the stir stick from your kit (a popsicle stick or coffee stir stick will work great too), slowly and carefully stir your resin scraping the sides as you stir.
 Stir for a minimum of 2 minutes.
 If your resin is still cloudy continue to mix until clear.

 After mixing is complete and your resin is clear, scrape both sides of your stir stick on the edge of your resin filled cup.

 Colorizing the Nunn Design Resin:

 Step 8.
 For this tutorial, we are only using Castin’ Craft Opaque Pigment – White to colorize the Nunn Design Resin.
-To create 2017, 2018 and 2019 Pantone Colors, take a look at these blog posts for the color mixing formulas:
+To create different Pantone Colors, take a look at our Pantone Color Resin Cheatsheet for color mixing formulas: